Rio Tinto yet to pay compensation over sacred site destruction - Up News Info

 “The results on these will be the true test of our relationship with Rio Tinto,” it said.

 PKKP said it wanted a relationship-based co-management system with Rio that reflected a shared commitment and respect for its rights, and participation in decision making throughout all phases of a mine, from development to closure.
-(Reporting by Melanie Burton; Editing by Sam Holmes)
+(Reporting by Melanie Burton; Editing by Sam Holmes & Simon Cameron-Moore)